platformsh/platformsh-docs/docs/src/overview/philosophy.md

 Every project you deploy on Platform.sh is built as a *virtual cluster* containing a series of containers.
 The main branch of your Git repository is always deployed as a production cluster.
-Any other branch can be deployed as a production, staging, or development cluster.
+Any other branch can be deployed as a staging or development cluster.

 There are three types of containers within your cluster, all configured by files stored alongside your code: